Friday, February 15, 2013

 Is it Abuse?

-I never used the word abuse until I had left the abusers behind and had spent years not being abused and actively working on healing.
-When you're living in abuse, it is difficult to correctly identify our situation as abuse.
-Our mind works hard to protect us, the abuser works hard to confuse us and our emotions have packed up and aren't giving us any input.
+I never used the word abuse until I had left the abusers behind and had spent years actively working on healing.
+When you're living in abuse, it is difficult to correctly identify your situation as abuse.
+Our mind works hard to protect us, the abuser works hard to confuse us, and our emotions have packed up and aren't giving us any input.

-• You always seem to be wrong about most everything.
+• You always seem to be wrong about almost everything.
 And the other person is definitely always right.

-• You find yourself apologizing daily, and may have built up to apologizing every hour of every day.
-Sometimes you wonder to yourself why you just apologized for something you didn't actually do or say.
+• You find yourself apologizing daily and may have built up to apologizing every hour of every day.
+Sometimes, you wonder why you just apologized for something you didn't do or say.

 • You often believe you must have misunderstood what the other just said.
 You must have.

-• You're pretty much, okay.
+• You're okay.
 A long flat line of okay and a complete absence of feeling word vocabulary.

 • You have bruises you hide.